I'm Honey!

 If you are hosting, be clear with invited guests about arrival and departure times.
 People are often afraid to say and keep stop times of parties, but being clear up front and politely wrapping up the event by clearing dishes and stating that the event is ending can have a surprisingly positive effect.

-Bring or provide a game or movie for you and any other part of the group to utilize during down times.
+Bringing a game or movie is a good idea for keeping everyone engaged during downtime.
 Being busy with something neutral can provide a safe haven from relatives who might start arguments.

 If someone says something nasty or tries to start an argument with you, ask yourself if it is really worth it to engage.
 Typically, the answer is no. Not today.